yiisoft/yii2/README.md

 There is also a [PDF version](http://stuff.cebe.cc/yii2-guide.en.pdf) of the Definitive Guide and a [Definitive Guide Mirror](http://stuff.cebe.cc/yii2docs/) which is updated every 15 minutes.

-For 1.1 users, you may refer to [Upgrading from Yii 1.1](docs/guide/intro-upgrade-from-v1.md) to have a general idea of what has changed in 2.0.

 HOW TO PARTICIPATE